zvtoth/zvtoth.github.io/4_schola.md

 Under construction....

-Opinion piece: What is Wrong with Communion and Liberation?
+<a href="http://zitavtoth.com/public/texts/cl">Opinion piece: What is Wrong with Communion and Liberation?</a>